Agentic AI: The New Paradigm

 LangChain

-A modular orchestration layer for building LLM-driven agents with memory, tools, and custom workflows.
+A modular orchestration layer for making LLM-powered agents that have memory, tools, and custom workflows.

 CrewAI

-Focuses on role-based agents that coordinate through structured collaboration and task decomposition.
+Focuses on role-based agents that work together in a structured way and break down tasks.

-Enables multi-agent dialogues and integrates tools, user feedback, and long-term context management.
+AutoGen lets multiple agents talk to each other and brings together tools, user feedback, and long-term context management.

 Haystack